blackbird/angular2-seed/README.md

 1. `npm start`: Recompiles the project and starts web server.

 NOTE: Gulp will watch for changes to your files and automatically update `/build`.
-However, if you make changes to `index.html`, you will need to run `npm run build` too see those changes.
+If you are having issues, you can try to rerun run `npm run build`.

 ## Styleguide